Stop Spending and Start Saving

 Ideally, your emergency fund will contain 3 to 6 month’s worth of necessary expenses.

-That’s a lot of money, and you don’t have to come up with it in two months, but it should be at the top of your list of savings goals because an emergency fund can save you from a severe financial crisis.
+That’s a lot of money, and while you don’t need to come up with it within two months, prioritizing it as a top savings goal is crucial.
+An emergency fund can be a lifeline, preventing a severe financial crisis.

 Budget for the Expected

-By expected, we mean expenses that aren’t monthly but are regular.
+By expected, we mean expenses that may not be monthly but they are regular.
 These can be things like your property tax bill, a yearly family vacation, or Christmas.

 Want to get your money under control?